Skip to main content Skip to footer

 Key Differences:

-• Uses (often live & real-time) retailer first-party data, not third-party tracking (or no tracking at all)
+• Uses (often live and real-time) retailer first-party data, not third-party tracking (or no tracking at all)

 • Operates inside shopping environments – targets shoppers at the point-of-purchase, closing the gap from ad to conversion